 A snake will regularly go into shed.
 This is when it removes the outer layer of its skin and replaces it with a new layer.
 This allows the snake to grow and for it to replace dead cells on the top layer of skin.
 All animals do this in some respects, humans regularly shed their skin.
 We do it all the time in tiny particles that it’s hardly noticeable.
 Snakes do it all at once.

 The first sign of a snake going into shed is its eyes going cloudy.
 This will last for about two or three days.
 Then that will clear up.
 A few days later they will then shed their skin.

 You can help shedding by using a shedding hide in the enclosure and something rough for them to rub up against.
 If the snake is having trouble with its shed, you can bath the snake to help it remove any skin that hasn’t come off in the first go.

 To keep your snake healthy you need to regularly maintain its enclosure.
-Every day (or at least every 2nd day) you should replace the water in the water bowl.
+Every day you should replace the water in the water bowl.
 You should also spot check for waste.
 Small waste can be cleaned up quickly.

 Every month you should clean out your snake and disinfect their enclosure.
 There are specially created reptile disinfectants you can use.
 Don’t use commercial or home disinfectants.